alandaux/alandaux.github.io/gravity/gravity.md

 ![Gravity Model Workflow](assets/GravityModel.png)
 **Gravity Model Workflow**
 Additional Details:
 * Distance Matrix allows for the additional input of k, a variable which determines the nearest number of k input features to compare to target features
 * Potential was calculated using the equation (inputWeight)^λ * (targetWeight)^α / (distance)^β
 * Spatial catchments were calculated by aggregating the sum of the input weights into the target features.

 After pre-processing the HSA Hospital Data was put into the gravity model as the target layer, with beds as the weight field.
+The k value was set to 20.
+The alpha and beta values were set to their default values of 1.
 Town and population data from the American Community Survey 2018 5 year average was the input layer, with population as the weight field.
 The ACS [data](https://gis4dev.github.io/lessons/assets/netown.gpkg) was put together by Joe Holler.

 **You can find the comparison between my gravity model of spatial interaction for